jacobemery/install_oracle_z/README.md

 ```
 ### 4. Set variables
   - Ensure all variables in `inventory.yaml` are correct for your environment.
-  - Double-check `rpm_dir` - this must be the absolute path to where your Oracle install RPMs are stored.
+  - Add IP addresses / fully-qualified domain names to inventory for each DB server to be setup.
+Can add as many as you'd like.
-  - Double-check `disk.path` - this must be the absolute path of the disk to be used for ASM, which is optional (with the `asm` variable).
+  - Double-check `asm_disk_ccw` if using ASM.
+This must be the Channel Command Word of the disk to be used for ASM.
 ```
 vi inventory.yaml
 ```
-  - Set Oracle DB server(s) root password and oracle user's passwords in vault.yaml where there are `#X`s.
+  - Set passwords in vault.yaml where there are `#X`s.
 ```
 vi group_vars/db_servers/vault.yaml
 ```